Rifle: Historical overview

 Rifles were created as an improvement in the accuracy of smoothbore muskets.
 In the early 18th century, Benjamin Robins, an English mathematician, realized that an elongated bullet would retain the momentum and kinetic energy of a musket ball, but would slice through the air with greater ease.
 The black powder used in early muzzle-loading rifles quickly fouled the barrel, making loading slower and more difficult.
 The greater range of the rifle was considered to be of little practical use since the smoke from black powder quickly obscured the battlefield and made it almost impossible to aim the weapon from a distance.
 Since musketeers could not afford to take the time to stop and clean their barrels in the middle of a battle, rifles were limited to use by sharpshooters and non-military uses like hunting.

 Muskets were smoothbore, large caliber weapons using spherical ammunition fired at relatively low velocity.
 Due to the high cost and great difficulty of precision manufacturing, and the need to load readily from the muzzle, the musket ball was a loose fit in the barrel.
 Consequently, on firing the ball bounced off the sides of the barrel when fired and the final direction on leaving the muzzle was unpredictable.

 The performance of early muskets defined the style of warfare at the time.
 Due to the lack of accuracy, soldiers were deployed in long lines (thus line infantry) to fire at the opposing forces.
 Precise aim was thus not necessary to hit an opponent.
 Muskets were used for comparatively rapid, imprecisely aimed volley fire, and the average soldier could be easily trained to use them.

-In the territory of Kentucky, one of the most successful early rifles, the long rifle, was developed over the course of the 18th century.
-Compared to the more common Brown Bess, they had a tighter bore with no space between bullet and barrel, and still used balls instead of conical bullets.
+In the Province of Pennsylvania, British America, one of the most successful early rifles, the long rifle, was developed over the course of the 18th century.
+Compared to the more common Brown Bess, these Pennsylvania and Kentucky rifles had a tighter bore with no space between bullet and barrel, and still used balls instead of conical bullets.
 The balls the long rifle used were smaller, allowing the production of more rounds for a given amount of lead.
 These rifles also had longer barrels, allowing more accuracy, which were rifled with a helical groove.
 These first started appearing sometime before 1740, one early example being made by Jacob Dickert, a German immigrant.
 By 1750 there were a number of such manufacturers in the area.
 The longer barrel was a departure by local gunsmiths from their German roots, allowing bullets to achieve a higher speed (as the burning gunpowder was contained longer) before emerging from the barrel.

-The rifle was used for precise shooting, aiming, and firing at individual targets, instead of the musket's use for imprecise fire.